 *Domino words - fichas- tee name of the domino tiles; Repiter- repeat - when a player can keep adding tiles of the same suits; Mata- (literally kill) when a player blocks attempts by an opponent to and helps out his partner; Tranqua- to lock- player plays the last ficha in a suit and no other player can play.

-Since returning to the states, I have learned some other games that can be played with dominoes besides Dominican-style, but my first domino game remains my passion.
-To play Dominican style Dominoes one must have a traditional set of Dominoes which only has up to 6 dots.
+*Six Dots - Since returning to the states, I have learned some other games that can be played with dominoes besides Dominican-style, but my first domino game remains my passion.
+To play Dominican style Dominoes one must have a traditional set of Dominoes that only has up to 6 dots.

 The game of Dominos in the past seemed to be played by the older people, los viejitos.
 Now it seems that the younger generation has come to love the game.
 Even though it is still mostly a Latino game it has come to be loved by many ages and ethnic groups more and more.
 People have discovered that it is not only a childhood game.